javascript-tutorial/en.javascript.info/1-js/4-data-structures/4-object/article.md

 The square brackets literally say: "take the property name from the variable".

-Also it is possible to use square brackets in object definition when the property name is stored in a variable or computed:
+Also it is handy to use square brackets in an object literal, when the property name is stored in a variable.

+That's called a *computed property*:

 ```js run
 let fruit = prompt("Which fruit to buy?", "apple");